JuliusKaufhold/simple_flask_website/README.md

 ## Troubleshooting

 - **API Key Error**: If you see an "Invalid API Key" error, make sure you have correctly set the `API_KEY` environment variable in the server container.
+If you still have issues, try priting out the error code and visit openai for more information.
 - **Docker Network Issues**: If you encounter any issues with Docker networks, ensure that the containers are on the same network (`webserver-network`).
 - **Database Issues**: Make sure to wait at least a few seconds after creating and starting the database container.
 It needs to be fully set up so that the server container can successfully connect to it.